Whatever Happened To Yellow Leaf Hammocks After Shark Tank Season 11?

 Joe Demin and Rachel Connors are innovating hammocks

-Other than the Hammock Thrown, seen on "Shark Tank," Yellow Leaf Hammocks also offers the Adjustable Hammock Stand, which is a significantly more affordable option.
-Although, the pair are outdoing themselves with their newest product, The Vista.
-This hammock stand is an update to their adjustable stand.
+Other than the Hammock Throne, seen on "Shark Tank," Yellow Leaf Hammocks also offers the Adjustable Hammock Stand, which is a significantly more affordable option.
+However, the pair are outdoing themselves with The Vista.
+This hammock stand is an update to the adjustable stand.
 It is half the older model's weight, has pockets for storage, and comes with a carrying case.
-You get the luxury of a high-quality handwoven hammock with the ease of a lightweight chair that fits in a duffle bag.
-You can shop their collection on the Yellow Leaf Hammocks website or Amazon.
+You get the luxury of a high-quality, handwoven hammock with the ease of a lightweight chair that fits in a duffel bag.
+You can shop the collection on the Yellow Leaf Hammocks website or Amazon.

-To stay up-to-date on all things relaxation and the ripples Yellow Leaf Hammock is making in Thailand, you can follow the company's Instagram, which currently has over 20,000 followers.
-Demin and Connors still hold their respective positions as Chief Relaxation Officer and Chief Enthusiasm Officer.
-Plus, they are searching for new employees to join their hammock family, which is currently worth $4 million.
+To stay up-to-date on all things relaxation and the ripples Yellow Leaf Hammock is making in Thailand, you can follow the company's Instagram, which currently has over 26,000 followers.
+Joe Demin and Rachel Connors still hold their respective positions as Chief Relaxation Officer and Chief Enthusiasm Officer.

 Recommended